Chirac, no Sarkozy fan, set to vote for leftist Hollande

 Chirac ruled France for 12 years until 2007 and remains highly popular in contrast to Sarkozy, his successor, who is tipped in all opinion polls to lose the runoff to Hollande.

-Asked what he felt about Chirac plumping for an adversary, Sarkozy told state radio on Tuesday that people should not try to exploit the position of an ageing man whose mental health is the subject of speculation.
+Asked what he felt about Chirac plumping for an adversary, Sarkozy said on state radio on Tuesday that people should not try to exploit the position of an ageing man whose mental health is the subject of speculation.

 "The best way of respecting Jacques Chirac and the difficulties he has is to not try and make him talk, so that he is not exploited in one direction or the other by those around him," Sarkozy told France Inter radio.